Anti Fatigue Kitchen Mats - Residential

 On the other hand, if the material is too firm, you won’t receive the cushioning benefits that are so important to anti fatigue matting.

-Many mats will consist of a mixture of PVC plastic and foam or of PVC plastic and vinyl.
+Many mats will consist of a mixture of PVC plastic and foam or PVC plastic and vinyl.
 Rubber and foam mixtures or rubber compounds are potential options as well.

 Pattern and Texture Options

-A few models have a bubble top design or a diamond pattern design that should enhance the comfort of standing on the mat for long periods of time, while yielding traction against the possibility of slipping on liquids spilled across the surface of the mat.
+A few models have a bubble top design or a diamond pattern design that should enhance the comfort of standing on the mat for long periods of time while yielding traction against the possibility of slipping on liquids spilled across the surface of the mat.

 Some mats offer perforations where liquids can drain through the mat to reach a floor drain underneath.